fbpx

 Svenn

-One of Relevant Software’s customers, Svenn, needed an update and modernization of their service to enable integrations with various ERP systems.
+One of the clients of Relevant Software, Svenn, required an upgrade and modernization of their service to facilitate integrations with numerous ERP systems.
+The challenges the client encountered:

-• Monolithic structure, as a single instance of Svenn’s service contained an implementation of integration with ERP APIs, data processing control, and presentation layer API.
+• The monolithic structure of a singular instance of Svenn’s service included the implementation of integration with ERP APIs, the management of data processing, and the presentation layer API.

 • Error handling, as ERP systems could update their APIs without prior notice, and the existing system couldn’t detect that or handle various other types of errors.